-Above center: Later that day I pulled into Craters of the Moon National Monument in southern Idaho.
+Above right: Later that day I pulled into Craters of the Moon National Monument in southern Idaho.

 It's a huge park that's filled with bizarre lava landscapes from relatively-recent eruptions.

-Above right: Camping at Craters of the Moon.
-I've always liked this unique campground.
-Nope, not many trees here!
+Left: Camping at Craters of the Moon.
+I've always liked this unique

 Above left: Here's the view inside a lava cave.

 Above center: View from the top of a dormant volcano at Craters of the Moon.

 Above right: The lava flows here occurred between 2,000 and 15,000 years ago so, geologically-speaking,

 they were very recent.
 This solidified lava still looks fresh, doesn't it?

 Above left: The next day I visited Dry Falls in central Washington.
 The falls here are now dry but